-Food and Nutrition is studied in Year 8.
+Food and Nutrition is studied in Year 7 and 8.
 Food is a choice subject at all other year levels.
 The Design process requires students to identify and investigate a need or opportunity, develop ideas, create a solution and evaluate products and processes.

-Year 8 students experience an introduction to safe management practices and participate in practical applications.
-Year 9 and 10 are full semester courses and offer a range of topics.
-Senior school students choose a variety of courses including Food and Hospitality, Food Innovation and Child Studies.
+Year 7 and 8 students experience an introduction to safe management practices and participate in practical applications.
+Year 9 and 10 are semester courses that offer a range of topics.
+Senior school students choose from courses including Food and Hospitality and Food Innovation.